 The Department of Modern Languages and Literatures regularly offers instruction in Chinese, French, German, Russian, and Spanish.
 Details about the study of each of these languages at Rhodes are found under the subject heading for that specific language.
 In addition to literature and culture courses in the modern languages, the department also offers some courses in literature and culture in English translation.
-Classes in Portuguese are available through consortial agreement with the University of Memphis.
+Classes in Portuguese, Italian, Japanese, and Arabic are available through consortial agreement with the University of Memphis.

 The F10 Degree Requirement.
 The degree requirement in languages may be met by the successful completion of any appropriate four-credit course numbered 201 or higher or by demonstrating proficiency through placement into a language course at a level above 201 and approval by the appropriate language faculty.
 Students who take 201 (or higher) or the equivalent at another institution can earn transfer credit, but must still demonstrate proficiency (see above) in the specific language before the degree requirement is satisfied.
 This pertains to languages that are taught at Rhodes.
-Students who can demonstrate native or near-native proficiency in reading, writing, speaking and listening in a language other than English may petition the department of Modern Languages and Literatures to waive the F10 requirement.
+Multi-lingual students may petition to fulfill the requirement via alternate testing.

 All students who plan to fulfill Rhodes’ foreign language degree requirement in a language they have previously studied for two years or more in high school must take a placement test in that language.
 For French, German, Russian, and Spanish, scores on that test will be used to place students in the course most appropriate for them at Rhodes.
 Students with fewer than two years in a language may enter that language at the 101 level.
 Any student who scores at the 202 level or higher will need to consult with the department to see if he or she fulfills Rhodes’ foreign language requirement.
 Students wishing to fulfill the F10 requirement in a language not previously studied should sign up for a course numbered 101 in that language.
 However, a student normally may not take a course numbered 101 in any language for academic credit if two or more years of that language were completed in high school.